Funding from Foundations/Private Sources

 candidates with potential host institutions, the NIH Common Fund has

-may indicate their interest in hosting EIA awardees and provide pertinent
+in which institutions may indicate their interest in hosting EIA awardees

-information.
-This website will be updated periodically as institutions
+and provide pertinent information.
+This website will be updated periodically

-provide information.
-Interested institutions are encouraged to provide
+as institutions provide information.
+Interested institutions are encouraged

-information on the website by October 1, 2013.
-Prospective candidates
+to provide information on the website by October 1, 2013.
+Prospective

-may visit this website to determine which institutions are interested
+candidates may visit this website to determine which institutions are

-in hosting candidates and follow up directly with institutions accordingly.
+interested in hosting candidates and follow up directly with institutions

-Note that while registration by institutions is encouraged, it is not
+accordingly.
+Note that while registration by institutions is encouraged,

-required and institutions and candidates may match through other means.
+it is not required and institutions and candidates may match through